jamesgodwin/I-Ching-Divination-Script/README.md

 ## Description

 This repository contains a JavaScript-based tool for performing I Ching divinations.
-The script simulates the traditional coin-toss method used in the I Ching (also known as the Book of Changes, an ancient Chinese divination text), generating hexagrams and their corresponding interpretations.
+The script simulates the [traditional coin-toss method](https://aiching.app/how-to-consult-the-i-ching/) used in the I Ching (also known as the Book of Changes, an ancient Chinese divination text), generating hexagrams and their corresponding interpretations.

+The script was created for users who want to cast hexagrams on the [aiching.app](https://aiching.app) website.
+Users could use the app on their phone but we wanted to create an option for people who maybe could not download the app.
+It was also created to accompany the book [Embracing Life's Journey Your Guide to Personal Growth with the I Ching](https://www.amazon.com/dp/B0C9SFNR4P)

 ## Features